Skip to main content

 Care.com vs Rover?

 Different models.
-Rover = managed (booking + payment + insurance in-platform; 20-25% fee).
-Care.com = aggregator (subscription, direct sitter payment, no insurance).
-Rover simpler; Care.com for direct relationship.
+Rover is managed (booking, payment and insurance in-platform; 20-25% fee).
+Care.com is an aggregator (subscription, direct sitter payment, no insurance).
+Rover is simpler; Care.com is for a direct relationship.

 Insurance?

 NONE.
 Unlike Rover/Wag ($1M secondary), Care.com provides no insurance.
-Verify sitter has their own $1M liability before hiring.
-Biggest model difference.
+Verify your sitter has their own liability cover before hiring.
+This is the biggest model difference.

 How are sitters paid?

-Direct sitter-to-owner.
-Cash, check, Venmo, Zelle.
-Care.com handles only search + messaging.
-You take on payment dispute risk.
+Directly, sitter to owner: cash, check, Venmo, Zelle.
+Care.com handles only search and messaging.
+You take on the payment-dispute risk.

 Is Care.com safe?

-Background checks + ID verification + premium $70/month enhanced screening.
-More exposure without platform-managed booking/payment/insurance.
-Mitigate with meet-and-greet, verify sitter insurance, written agreement, traceable payments.
+Background checks plus ID verification, with enhanced screening on the higher tier.
+There is more exposure without platform-managed booking, payment and insurance.
+Mitigate with a meet-and-greet, verified sitter insurance, a written agreement and traceable payments.

 Who should use Care.com instead of Rover?